-Improvisaciones Para Piano was recorded at the Puerto Rico Conservatory of Music in sessions dating to 2009.
-Except for the melody, Cortaron a Elena (They Cut Elena), popularized by Manuel Jiménez “Canario” and Cortijo and his Combo) the material is performed spontaneously.
+Improvisaciones Para Piano was recorded at the Puerto Rico Conservatory of Music in sessions going back to 2009.
+With the exception of the melody, “Cortaron a Elena“ (They Cut Elena, click to listen), popularized by Manuel Jiménez “Canario” and Cortijo and his Combo) the material is performed spontaneously and at the moment.

 Alfonso’s past presentations include television programs, soap operas, and jingles.
 Also, he has accompanied Nydia Caro, Placido Domingo, Ednita Nazario Yolandita Monk, Iris Chacon, Danny Rivera, and Andy Montanez among others.